JaswanthPalla149/AI_Powered_Resume_Cover_Letter_Generator/README.md

 ## Under the Hood
 - **Fine-Tuned Model**:
-  We fine-tuned **Mistral-7B-Instruct** with LoRA to specialize in understanding job descriptions and outputting structured data.
+  Fine-tuned **Mistral-7B-Instruct** with LoRA to specialize in understanding job descriptions and outputting structured data.
+  - Worked with Llama2-7B-hf and Llama3.1-8B-Instruct, they are too large for the workflow, resources were not sufficient even with the quantization.
+These models hallucinated too high, the temperature might be of any any range.
   - Keeps hallucination low.
   - Ensures consistent extraction of relevant skills, responsibilities, and qualifications.

 - **Pipeline**:
-  - A **Flask API** wraps the model with endpoints like `/extract` and `/generate`.
+  - A **Flask API** wraps the model with endpoints like `/extract` .
     <img width="1302" height="364" alt="Screenshot 2025-09-16 205446" src="https://github.com/user-attachments/assets/6d9b1be6-c20b-4cc7-ac01-9bc5a6064cad" />
   - Resume details are saved once, so the student doesn’t need to re-enter everything every time.
   - Tailoring is automated with one click.
 Gemini API is called for this task.